 If you are experiencing difficulties in paying tuition or accommodation fees you should seek help at the earliest possible opportunity.
 Initially you should make an appointment with the student funds team by contacting the service desk in the Gateway to Hope Building.
 They will be able to provide general advice as well as information about any additional funding that may be available.
 You may also want to speak to a personal tutor or the Students' Union for support and advice.
 It is important that you keep the Student Finance team fully aware of developments which allows them to make informed decisions.

 You need to contact the Finance Office either in person or by telephoning 0151 291 3339 to speak to one of our experienced advisors who will try and agree a payment plan with you that is beneficial to both yourself and the university.
-If you are unable to agree a payment plan, the Policy on Student Debt (see Policies) is activated and your IT facilities will be withdrawn which will affect all your Hope online learning resources.
-For your information there is an up to date account balance which is always available on the student records management system.
+If you are unable to agree a payment plan, the Policy on Student Debt is activated and your IT facilities will be withdrawn which will affect all your Hope online learning resources.
+For your information there is an up to date account balance which is always available on your University portal.
 A further breach of a payment or continued failure to make an agreement will result in the withdrawal of all rights and de-registration from the University.
 One week's notice will be given before de-registration is effected.
 The University will then put any outstanding debts in the hands of an outside agency that will actively pursue the debts through the courts and any additional costs incurred will be added to your account.
 In order to maintain the high quality of teaching, University facilities and to be fair to paying students we will always act to recover debts.

 You should contact your sponsor and ask them to confirm in writing to Liverpool Hope University that they are sponsoring you and the total amount of fees they are paying for the academic year.
 Please note that we need a new letter for every academic year of study and until we have received this letter then the student remains responsible for their own fees.